th2-net/th2-common-j/README.md

 }
 ```

-### Requirements for creatring factory with Kubernetes
+### Requirements for creating factory with Kubernetes

 1. It is necessary to have Kubernetes configuration written in ~/.kube/config.
 See more on kubectl configuration [here](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).